Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-07-unveiling-the-taxation-of-precious-metals.md

 ## Canada

 In 🇨🇦 **Canada**, most 💰 precious 💎 metals are exempt from GST (Goods and Services Tax), HST (Harmonized Sales Tax), and PST (Provincial Sales Tax) when they are in the form of a bar, ingot, coin, or wafer and possess a purity level of 0.995 for **Gold** and **Platinum**, and 0.999 for **silver**, as outlined in [GST/HST memorandum 17.1](https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/17-1/definition-financial-instrument.html){:target="_blank"}.
-Any other gold, silver, or platinum not meeting these criteria is taxable at either 7% or 15%. 📜🔍📊
+Any other gold, silver, or platinum not meeting these criteria is taxable at either 5% (GST) or up to 15% (HST, depending on the province). 📜🔍📊

 ## Effortless Sales Tax and VAT Tracking with the Precious Metals Manager iOS App